ferdinand-koenig/fuzzy-graph-coloring/docs/index.rst

 Bibliography
 ============
 The project uses a lot of the by Keshavarz created basics:
-E. Keshavarz, “Vertex-coloring of fuzzy graphs: A new approach,” Journal of Intelligent & Fuzzy Systems, vol. 30, pp. 883–893, 2016, issn: 1875-8967. https://doi.org/10.3233/IFS-151810
+E. Keshavarz, "Vertex-coloring of fuzzy graphs: A new approach," Journal of Intelligent & Fuzzy Systems, vol. 30, pp. 883-893, 2016, issn: 1875-8967. https://doi.org/10.3233/IFS-151810

 License
 =======
 This project is licensed under GNU General Public License v3.0 (GNU GPLv3).
-See `LICENSE` in the code repository.
+See :code:`LICENSE` in the code repository.